HowTo Start

 In just a few words:

 • Download the image, do not unzip!
-It just needs way less space this way.
+It requieres less space this way.

 • Use Raspberry Pi Imager to write the Zip onto a 16GB Card